aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

 - enable SageMaker local mode.

-- relocate docker's data-root to persistent area `~/SageMaker/.initsmnb.d/docker/`, so that your `docker images` won't show empty images anymore (provided you've docker build or pull before).
+- relocate docker's data-root to persistent area `~/SageMaker/.initsmnb.d/docker/`, so that after reboot, your `docker images` won't show empty images anymore (provided you've docker build or pull before).

 - relocate docker's tmpdir to persistent area `~/SageMaker/.initsmnb.d/tmp/`, so that you can build large custom images that require more space than what `/tmp` (i.e., on root volume) provides.